miliscm/dashboard/README.md

 # Dashboard

-This project was a new challenge proposed to a Frontend position.
-The project need to contain Header, person logon, forms with title, descripiton, local, allday, date and hour.
+This project was a new challenge proposed as a Frontend position.
+The project needs to contain Header, person logon, forms with title, description, local, allday, date, and hour.
-For the forms if allday was checked, hour can't be able to be selected.
+For the form if allday was checked, an hour couldn't be to able to be selected.
-They were rate based on colos, typography, spaces between elements.
+The rate would be based on colors, typography, spaces between elements based on UX and UI design.
+This project couldn't be to use frameworks.

 ### `Colors`